JosuaKrause/bubblesets-js/readme.md

 BubbleSets for JavaScript
 =========================

-A JavaScript implementation of [bubble sets](http://vialab.science.uoit.ca/portfolio/bubblesets) without the use of external libraries.
+A JavaScript implementation of Christopher Collins [bubble sets](http://vialab.science.uoit.ca/portfolio/bubblesets) without the use of external libraries.
 A Java implementation can be found [here](https://github.com/JosuaKrause/Bubble-Sets).

 Usage: